 AJ Bowden grew up in lower Delaware on his family farm where he learned at a young age the value of hard work.
 Enjoying the outdoors with his close-knit family, he quickly grew a passion for boating and fishing.
 His love of boating encouraged him at age 16, to pursue a career with Boaters World, where after only two years he was promoted to Store Manager.
 Boaters World quickly recognized his achievements and promoted him to manage one of the highest volume stores in their chain in Solomon’s Island, MD.

 After gaining valuable management skills, AJ moved back to Delaware to manage Mid Shore Boat Sales which he helped develop into a top ten dealer for both Sailfish and G3 boats.
 Deciding to move back to Maryland, AJ along with three other industry professionals, opened Jaws Marine, a full-service dealership selling both Pro-Line and Donzi Boats.
 In 2009, AJ and his partners sold the business to pursue other career options.

 AJ joined Wye River Marine in 2010 and is now the General Manager.
 AJ also runs our service department as well as our international packing and freight division.

 AJ lives with his wife Jenn and their two kids, Taylor and Chace, at their new home on Kent Island.

-Ryan Wolfe, our Service Writer, assists in communicating our customers service needs to our techs.
+Scott Carlsen, our Service Writer, assists in communicating our customers service needs to our techs.
 He is the man you want to contact for service questions and scheduling.

 Jeff originally got started in the maritime industry with a job at Wilkins Marine as a service mechanic.
 In a matter of months, Jeff was head of the paint department.
 Over the years Jeff worked for a few different businesses as well as himself, perfecting the skills of gel coat, engine repair, electronics installation and is now a well seasoned mechanic at Wye River Marine.